Viewing people's locations on a map

 View all your Address Book contacts on a map

-The Location report will display all Address Book contacts for the currently selected site.
-By switching from a specific site to "all sites", you will be able to view all your sites plotted in the Location report, with each site and it's respective contacts displayed in a different colour.
+The Location report and Student Location report will display all Address Book contacts/students for the currently selected site.
+By switching from a specific site to All Sites, you will be able to view all of your sites and the respective contacts displayed in a different colour for each site.

 Note that the report displays active groups only.
-The report can be filtered by small group "Tag", perhaps just showing your discipleship groups, or your newcomer groups; or you can plot groups that meet on particular days of the week.
+The report can be filtered by Group Tags, perhaps just showing your discipleship groups, or your newcomer groups; or you can plot groups that Meet on particular days of the week.
 Click Generate to apply changes to report filters and refresh the map.

-View a map showing those not in a small group
+View a map of those not in a small group

 Some of the best pastoral care and discipleship is when churches can identify those who are not engaging in certain areas of church life.
 If small groups are a key ingredient in your church's discipleship mix, then the Not in a Group map report may be really useful to help visualise where those not in small groups live.

 The report's filters give you lots of functionality to drill down into your data, perhaps to see just those in certain contact Tags or just the groups in certain Group Tags.
 Filter groups by the group status to see just your Active groups, or perhaps your Future groups that haven't yet started meeting.
 The Map Options are especially helpful - plot a radius around each group and then identify people in close proximity to the group that you can signpost to - the Suggest Groups options makes that pastoral workflow really easy!
 A related support article below explains this feature in greater detail.